-- When importing disinfected eggs of the species referred to in Article 10.10.2. for aquaculture, from a country, zone or compartment not declared free from VHS, the Competent Authority of the importing country should assess the risk associated with at least: - a) the VHS virus status of the water to be used during the disinfection of the eggs; - b) the prevalence of infection with VHS virus in broodstock (ovarian fluid and milt); and - c) the temperature and pH of the water to be used for disinfection. - 2) If the Competent Authority of the importing country concludes that the importation is acceptable, it should apply the following risk mitigation measures including: - a) the eggs should be disinfected prior to importing, according to the methods described in Chapter 1.1.3. of the Aquatic Manual (under study) or those specified by the Competent Authority of the importing country; and - b) between disinfection and the import, eggs should not come into contact with anything which may affect their health status.
+- 1) When importing disinfected eggs of the species referred to in Article 10.10.2. for aquaculture, from a country, zone or compartment not declared free from VHS, the Competent Authority of the importing country should assess the risk associated with at least: - a) the VHS virus status of the water to be used during the disinfection of the eggs; - b) the prevalence of infection with VHS virus in broodstock (ovarian fluid and milt); and - c) the temperature and pH of the water to be used for disinfection. - 2) If the Competent Authority of the importing country concludes that the importation is acceptable, it should apply the following risk mitigation measures including: - a) the eggs should be disinfected prior to importing, in accordance with recommendations in Chapter 4.4. or those specified by the Competent Authority of the importing country; and - b) between disinfection and the import, eggs should not come into contact with anything which may affect their health status.